Astral1119/old3/_notes/blog/Levenshtein Distance.md

 ---
 title: Levenshtein Distance Formula
-excerpt: Recreating the Levenshtein Distance Algorithm in Google Sheets in response to ztiaa's challenge.
+blurb: Recreating the Levenshtein Distance Algorithm in Google Sheets in response to ztiaa's challenge.
 tags:
   - formula
 ---